Changes Coming After Alleged Doctor Errors In Joan Rivers Death

 Our Texas readers may recall the last time we discussed Joan Rivers’ death and the alleged mistakes that might have led to her death on Oct.
 30, 2014 (“Suspecting medical malpractice, Melissa Rivers to file lawsuit”).
 Since then, CMMS has uncovered multiple errors that could have possibly contributed to Joan River’s death.
 For instance, it noted that one of the attending physicians photographed Joan Rivers with his cell phone while she was under anesthesia.
 Another implication involved paltry medical record keeping.

 One of the changes to be implemented involves receiving explicit consent from patients for all of the procedures that are performed.
-Its policy concerning patients who blue code are also being updated, which should address the proper care and action that should be taken should a patient’s life be on the line.
-These changes must be reviewed by all employees every three months.
+Its policy concerning patients whose blue code is also being updated, which should address the proper care and action that should be taken should a patient’s life be on the line.
+According to a well-known medical negligence law firm in Houston Texas, these changes must be reviewed by all employees every three months.

 While it can be encouraging to see an institution commit to making changes after a patient’s death, it’s easy to wonder why certain safety protocols weren’t there in the first place.
 Understandably, Texas families who have lost a loved one because of doctor errors may take little comfort from changes following a death before it occurred in the first place.
-One option that families of fatal victims might consider is a medical malpractice claim.
+One option that families of fatal victims might consider is a medical malpractice claim with our lawyers for medical mistakes in Houston, TX.
 While a victim’s estate can be rightfully compensated following the successful litigation of such a claim, a family may finally be able to find a sense of closure.

 Source: my9nj.com, Colleen Long, Dec.
 16, 2014